ButinVladimir/cyberiada/ROADMAP.md

 Side jobs are basic orders.
 Each district has it's own set of counters for each side job of each quality.
 Each minute districts can receive new random side jobs.
 Player can also manually increase counters by performing searches.
 Then, if district has side job available, player can assign one crew member to perform it.
 Cancelling side job will increase counter so it won't be lost and player doesn't need to perform search again.

 Side jobs don't have time limit, always depend on one performer, have lowest requirements and will give rewards immediately, without time walling.
 On other hand, side jobs have weakest multipliers.
-They are useful in the beginning of game and when contracts are blocked by search.
+They are useful mostly in the beginning of game.

 Quality increases search time, requirements and gains.
-Maximal concurrent amounts of side job searches and side job orders is 10.
-Each district unable to have more than 10 of each side job.

 ### Contracts

 Main way to gain resources.
 Each district has it's own set of counters for each contract type of each quality.
 Each minute districts can receive new random contracts.
 Player can also manually increase counters by performing searches.
 Then, if district has contract available, player can assign multiple crew members to perform it.
 Cancelling contract will increase counter so it won't be lost and player doesn't need to perform search again.

 Unlike side jobs, contracts require some time, combat or hacking to be finished first and can be done one time only.
 Performance bonuses are summed from all team members for contract.
-Contracts require 2-5 members and unlocked once crew has 2 or more members.
+Contracts are unlocked after reaching some credibility milestone.

 Quality increases search time, requirements and gains.
-Maximal concurrent amounts of contract searches and contract orders is 100.
-Each district unable to have more than 100 of each contract.
+Contracts can reward player with items that have level same as city and quality same as contract.

 ### Missions